Michaelangel007/apple2_fantavision_reloaded/README.md

 * ![Box Back](pics/fantavision_box_back.jpg)

 You gotta love the marketing people.
-They couldnt' even
+They couldn't even:

 * Keep the aspect ratio correct
 * Had to use a MOCKUP for the screen !

+Here is a picture with an _actual_ screenshot with the correct aspect ratio:

 * ![Box Back Aspect Ratio](pics/fantavision_box_back_aspectratio.jpg)

-At least the manual cover is pretty cool
+At least the manual cover is pretty cool!

 * ![Manual Cover](pics/fantavision_manual_cover.jpg)